Options & Costs

 Once you have your guitar planned out you will cut, route and and shape the body using a range of electric and hand tools.
 You’ll make a fingerboard and neck, install a truss rod and frets.
 After the body and neck are made you’ll assemble the guitar, solder the pickups and wiring and then install the hardware and set it up.

 There is an almost endless array of timbers you can use for the body and neck of your guitar.
 You can stick to the traditional timbers like Ash, Alder and Maple or go with something Australian, such as Quilted Queensland Maple or something exotic like figured European Maple.
-The fingerboard can be a focal point in itself and there are a lot of amazing timbers you can use for this, you can also incorporate custom pearl inlay to add an extra level of customisation to the instrument.
+The fingerboard can be a focal point in itself and there are a lot of amazing timbers you can use for this, you can also incorporate a custom pearl headstock inlay to add an extra level of customisation to the instrument.

 All tonewoods and other materials are included in the course fee.